 And then someone asks: “Is there an audiobook?”

 For most indie authors, the honest answer is that audiobook production costs somewhere between $3,000 and $5,000.
-A skilled narrator who can voice your characters, hold a listener’s attention for twelve hours, and deliver a performance worthy of the story you spent a year writing doesn’t work for free.
+A skilled narrator who can voice your characters and hold a listener’s attention for twelve hours doesn’t work for free.
 Nor should they.

-AI narration has been chipping away at this problem for a couple of years.
+AI narration has been chipping away at this problem for a couple of years now.
 Upload your manuscript, pick a voice, press generate.
 The technology keeps improving.
-But most AI audiobook tools give you one voice reading your entire book, which means your grizzled sea captain and your teenage protagonist and your sarcastic bartender all sound like the same person adjusting their pitch slightly.
+But most AI audiobook tools give you one voice reading your entire book, which means your grizzled sea captain and your teenage protagonist sound like the same person adjusting their pitch slightly.
+(Not exactly immersive.)

 Phil Marshall ran into this exact frustration.
 And because his previous career involved building conversational AI companies, his solution went a bit further than most.